sogno-platform/dpsim/docs/hugo/content/en/docs/Models/Synchronous Generator Regulators/index.md

 ## Turbine Governor Models

 In DPsim there are two types of Turbine Governor implementations.
-The *Turbine Governor Type 1* implements both, the turbine and the governor, in one component.
-In difference to that, Steam Turbine and Steam Turbine Governor are implemented as two separate classes, therefore the objects are created separately.
-Steam/Hydro Turbine and Steam/Hydro Turbine Governor are two blocks that has to be connected in series.
+The *Turbine Governor Type 1* implements both the turbine and the governor in one component.
+In contrast, Steam Turbine and Steam Turbine Governor are implemented as two separate classes and their objects are created independently.
+Steam/Hydro Turbine and Steam/Hydro Turbine Governor are two blocks that must be connected in series.

-The input of the turbine governos models is the mechanical omega at time $t=k-\Delta t$ and the output is the mechanical power at time $t=k$.
-This variable is the used by the SG to predict the mechanical omega at time $t=k+\Delta t$.
+The input of the turbine governor models is the mechanical omega at time $t=k-\Delta t$ and the output is the mechanical power at time $t=k$.
+This variable is then used by the SG to predict the mechanical omega at time $t=k+\Delta t$.

 ### Turbine Governor Type 1